 Most organizations today are still getting the Diversity, Equity & Inclusion (DEI) agenda wrong.
 The issue with diversity – and why organizations are not being as successful at effectively tackling this subject as they could be – is in the distorted perception and an incorrect framing of what diversity in business actually means.
 Even though diversity is an incredibly important topic in business, when addressed wrong it falls flat and fails to generate the positive results that it could bring.
 It can also create new difficulties beyond the scope of the issues that it addresses.

-This is because diversity in business today is being addressed as an ideological and social problem – that it isn’t, at least not for businesses – instead of a cultural and business problem that it is.
-When you make a problem that pertains to the culture of an organization and its business results (effectiveness) into being a social problem of a proportional representation and a current political ideology, you can see why business leaders are not being as effective at achieving true diversity as they could be.
+This is because diversity in business today is being addressed as an ideological and social problem – that it isn’t, at least not for businesses, instead of a cultural and business problem that it is.
+When you turn a problem that pertains to the culture of an organization and its business results into a social problem of proportional representation that reflects the current political ideology, you can see why business leaders are not being as effective at achieving true diversity as they could be.
 They are simply solving the wrong problem, or rather solving the right and important problem in the wrong way that isn’t the core of their issue and creates more problems in a long run.

-"The real problem with the DEI initiative in many organizations today is a distorted view and an inaccurate understanding of what diversity in business actually means and what it is supposed to do for the company."
+“The real problem with DEI in many organizations today is an inaccurate understanding of what diversity actually means in business and what it is supposed to do for the company.“ (Tweet this quote)

-Wrong way of thinking hinders our progress in business
+The wrong way of thinking hinders real progress in business

-Business organizations aren’t the vehicles of social engineering – their job isn’t to create a proportional representation of the entire society.
+Organizations aren’t meant to be vehicles for social engineering.
+Their job isn’t to create a proportional representation of the entire society.
 Sure, homogenization of talent leads to a bland and unified view of the world which doesn’t allow a business to innovate and stay nimble to understand what is happening in society and respond in relevant ways.
-Such a business will be soon overrun by a competitor with a bigger aperture who can see more and therefore knows more.
-But the contrary is also true: no amount of hiring racially, ethnically, gender, age or otherwise diverse people will make your organization more successful and more diverse by default if you don’t know what to do with them and what your desired outcome is for having all this new diversity.
+Such a business will be soon overrun by a competitor with a bigger aperture who can see more, and therefore knows more.
+But the contrary is also true: no amount of hiring racially, ethnically, gender, age or otherwise diverse talent will make an organization any more successful and diverse by default if it doesn't know what to do with it and what the desired outcome is for acquiring all this new diversity.

-Businesses are not governments – their job isn’t to proportionally represent all voices in society to remain balanced and impartial.
+Businesses are not governments.
+Their job isn’t to represent all voices in society to remain balanced and impartial.
 That is the job of public officials in a democracy.
 The job of a business is to create value.
-So when you think about diversity in business what you need to think about is why you are doing it, what it means to you (to your organization) and what it is that you want to achieve through diversity.
+So when you think about hiring for diversity in your business, you need to also think about why you are doing it, what it means to you and your organization, and what is the goal and outcome you want to achieve through diversity.

-"Businesses are not governments – their job isn’t to proportionally represent all voices in society to remain balanced and impartial.
+“Businesses are not governments.
+Their job isn’t to represent all voices in society in order to remain balanced and impartial.
 That is the job of public officials.
-The job of a business is to create value."
+The job of a business is to create value.“ (Tweet this quote)

 "Having diversity" or "Being diverse"?

 The goal of diversity in business for any organization is not to “have diversity” but to “be diverse”.
 This is a small nuance but with a big difference in results.
-Having diversity means that the organization inaccurately assumes that the more different people it hires, the more diverse it will become.
-What this usually leads to is fragmentation into smaller groups of people who are alike and have things in common (usually their diversity) so that they feel more comfortable and less ostracized.
-This approach doesn’t automatically result in being more diverse as an organization.
+The "having diversity" mindset means that the organization inaccurately assumes that the more diverse people it hires, the more diverse it will become.
+What this usually leads to is fragmentation into smaller groups of people who are alike and have things in common (usually their own diversity) so that they feel more comfortable and less ostracized.
+This approach doesn’t automatically result in creating a more diverse organization.

-"You are not building a more diverse organization – a matrix for an equal social representation.
-What you are building is your organization being more diverse – enriching, welcoming, open to learning, inspiring, innovative, and creative.
-The goal isn't diversity, the goal is prosperity."
+“You are not building a more diverse organization: a matrix for equal social representation.
+What you are building is your organization being more diverse: welcoming, open to learning, inspiring, innovative, and creative.
+The goal isn't creating diversity; the goal is creating prosperity.“ (Tweet this quote)

 Before you start hiring for diversity, the two most important things you need to realize about diversity as a leader are the purpose and the meaning of diversity – not socially as a concept, but practically for you and your organization.
 For every organization, diversity can mean and undoubtedly will mean something else.
 The job of your organization is to determine what diversity means for you – for your line of business – and how you want to use it as a strategic vehicle for value creation and growth.